-Walking into a room decorated in floor-to-cieling blue, it's impossible not to be overcome with a sense of coastline calm.
-We especially love the pattern play in this space from the chevron-printed couch to the chunky stripe rug.
+Walking into a room decorated in floor-to-ceiling blue, it's impossible not to be overcome with a sense of coastline calm.
+We especially love the pattern play in this space, from the chevron-printed couch to the chunky stripe rug.

 Orange and blue are complementary colors (according to color theory), so it's no wonder why a coral and teal color palette just works.
-And because they're too hues often found in the ocean together, they evoke the feeling of the sea, without the need of beachy motifs.
+And because they're two hues often found in the ocean together, they evoke the feeling of the sea without the need for beachy motifs.

 Uptown Meets Beach Town

-Transforming a space into living room fit for a beach house doesn't have to cost you a fortune.
-Hit up your local flea markets to source special pieces like bamboo furniture and vintage picture frames.
+Transforming a space into a living room fit for a beach house doesn't have to cost you a fortune.
+Hit up your local flea markets to source special pieces, like bamboo furniture and vintage picture frames.